QuentinTournier40/AnimationFreeCAD/README.md

 ## Requirements

 For this workench you must have:<br/>
-Install the following requirements into the local Module directory `~/FreeCAD/Mod`
+Install the following requirements into the local Module directory `{Your FreeCAD installation folder}/FreeCAD/Mod`

 1. **Qt.Py-master**
 2. **nine**
 3. **blinker-master**
 4. **docutils**

-You will find in the folder requirements the files of its libraries `~/FreeCAD/Mod/AnimationFreeCAD/requirements`.<br/>
+You will find in the folder requirements the files of its libraries `{Your FreeCAD installation folder}/FreeCAD/Mod/AnimationFreeCAD/requirements`.<br/>
-Simply copy them in the mod folder of FreeCAD `~FreeCAD/Mod`.
+Simply copy them in the mod folder of FreeCAD `{Your FreeCAD installation folder}/FreeCAD/Mod`.

 ## ⚠️⚠️ After doing this you will need to run FreeCAD in **administrator mode** for the first time in order to properly load dependencies. ⚠️⚠️